Classic Homemade Eggnog

 Separate the eggs: Carefully separate the egg yolks from the whites into two different bowls.

-Beat the yolks: In a large bowl, whisk the egg yolks and sugar together until pale and creamy.
+Beat the yolks: Whisk the egg yolks with the sugar until the mixture is pale and slightly thickened.

-Heat the milk: In a saucepan, heat the milk and heavy cream over medium heat until warm but not boiling (about 160°F).
+Heat the milk: In a saucepan, gently heat the milk and heavy cream over medium heat until warm but not boiling.

-Temper the yolks: Slowly pour the warm milk mixture into the egg yolks while whisking continuously to prevent curdling.
+Temper the yolks: Slowly pour the warm milk mixture into the egg yolks while whisking constantly to avoid curdling.

 Cook the mixture: Return the mixture to the saucepan and cook over low heat, stirring constantly, until it thickens slightly (about 5 minutes).
 Do not boil.

-Add spices and alcohol: Remove from heat and stir in nutmeg, cinnamon, vanilla extract, and bourbon or rum (if using).
-Let cool slightly.
+Add flavorings: Remove from heat and stir in vanilla extract, nutmeg, cinnamon, and bourbon or rum if using.

 Chef's Tips

-- Non-Alcoholic Version: Omit the alcohol for a kid-friendly version.
+- Non-Alcoholic Version: Omit the bourbon or rum for a kid-friendly version.

-- Extra Creamy: For a richer texture, use half-and-half instead of milk.
+- Creamier Texture: For an extra-rich eggnog, use half-and-half instead of milk.